 Courthouse & The Museum & Archives of Lennox & Addington County

-If you’re really interested in the history of L&A, you can take a look at the Museum&Archives exhibitions that take place behind the L&A courthouse.
-These fascinating exhibits tell the story of early settlers in the county and its development over the years.
+If you’re interested in the history of L&A, you can look at the Museum&Archives exhibitions behind the L&A courthouse.
+These fascinating exhibits tell the story of early settlers in the county and their development over the years.

 Old Post Office

-Napanee Falls boasts a long cascade that stretches for around 30m along the Napanee River.
-With a crest of 6m, it’s not the dramatic waterfall out there.
+Napanee Falls boasts a long cascade stretching around 30m along the Napanee River.
+With a crest of 6m, it’s not the most dramatic waterfall out there.
 However, listening to the sounds of the bubbling waters makes for a peaceful way to spend an afternoon.
 There is also beautiful scenery surrounding the river.

 Spring Side Park Trail

 The boardwalk stretches from Spring Side to the Conservation Park, and there are lovely biking trails you can try out, too.
-The scenery is more than charming, and you can lay out a picnic to enjoy by the riverside on the park lawns.
-There are also facilities on the grounds and a skatepark for any young skaters out there.
-You kids may adore this spot.
+The scenery is charming, and you can plan a picnic to enjoy by the riverside on the park lawns.
+There are also facilities on the grounds and a skatepark for young skaters.
+Your kids may adore this spot.

 You can take the Spring Side Park Trail that loops around the park and past the river.
 It’s a short 1.9-kilometre loop and is appropriate for all skill levels.
 It’s also a great trail for birdwatching, so bring your binoculars along.

 This park is a favourite amongst locals and is abundant with scenic walking and biking trails.
 There’s also a big playground with slides and a jungle gym for the young.